 Bring a pot of roughly 4 cups of water to the boil.
 Add the tapioca zig zags in and immediately stir the pot so that they don't stick to each other.
 Cook for 12 mins and stir every 3 minutes.

 While the tapioca zig zags are cooking, in a large pot add the coconut cream, 600 ml of water, pandan leaves, cubed cassava, salt and the banana mash.
 Turn the heat on medium high and allow to boil.

 After 12 mins strain the tapioca pearls that are soaking and add it to the zig zags.
 Cook for 1 min and continue to stir the pot.
-Once done, strain the tapioca ingredients and add it straight into the coconut water mixture.
+Once done, strain and rinse the tapioca ingredients and add it straight into the coconut water mixture.
 (Note 4)